(A) For the purposes of this rule:

 (3) "Protracted basis" means a period in excess of twelve continuous weeks.

-(a) Controlled substance schedules II, III, IV, and V; and
+substance schedules II, III, IV and V.

 (B) In addition to the requirements set forth in rule 4723-9-08 and rule 4723-9-09 of the Administrative Code, if a nurse who holds a current valid certificate to prescribe believes, or has reason to believe, that a patient may be abusing or diverting drugs, the nurse shall use sound clinical judgment in determining whether or not a reported drug should be prescribed or personally furnished to the patient.